robrix/A-Swiftly-Tilting-Parser/Parsing with Derivatives in ObjC vs. Swift.md

 	- Each one is a tiny program.
 	- A grammar is a bunch of parsers stuck together.

-- All together, they can *recognize* and *parse* context-free languages.

-- We’ll use “parser” as a synonym.
+- (We’ll use “parser” as a synonym.)

 ---